Try a Free Live AI Golf Lesson TRY FREE

 W. Ben Kibler & John McMullen, ATC. | Journal of the America Academy of Orthopedic Surgeons, Vol 11, No 2, March/ April 2003

-The Rotary Swing Tour is largely built around the positioning of the scapula throughout the golf swing for all the reasons mentioned above as well as injury prevention.
-Shoulder impingements and rotator cuff injuries are common results of poor posture.
+The Rotary Swing Tour is largely built around the positioning of the scapula throughout the golf swing for all the reasons mentioned above, as well as injury prevention.
+Shoulder impingements and rotator cuff injuries are common consequences of poor posture that persists throughout the swing.

-In this video, we feature an amazing bio-feedback shirt that instantly lets the golfer know when his scapula has moved out of position, and best of all, it's extremely affordable.
-Making certain that you're in good posture is crucial on every shot, and this shirt allows you to know for sure every time.
+In this video, we feature an innovative bio-feedback shirt that instantly alerts the golfer when the scapula has moved out of its optimal position — and best of all, it is extremely affordable.
+Ensuring that you maintain good posture is crucial on every shot, and this shirt allows you to verify your alignment every single time.

-Without an instructor by your side to check you before each swing, it's hard for you to see what's going on yourself in real time, especially on the course.
-Also, if you don't know or can't feel when you're in bad posture, how will you ever correct it?
+Without an instructor by your side to check your posture before each swing, it is nearly impossible to monitor what is happening in real time, especially on the course.
+Additionally, if you cannot feel when you are in bad posture, how will you ever correct it?

-This shirt can be worn under your regular golf shirt and will remind you with a subtle vibration (similar to a cell phone on vibrate) everytime you slip into bad posture, providing you with the swift corrective feedback needed to build a powerful and safe golf swing.
+This shirt can be worn under your regular golf shirt and will remind you with a subtle vibration (similar to a cell phone on vibrate) every time you slip into poor posture, providing the immediate corrective feedback needed to build a powerful and safe golf swing.

-Dr. McKeon used ultrasound and X-ray to demonstrate the effectiveness of the PostureTek shirt on correcting bad posture and just how much bad posture effected mobility and injury potential.
+Dr. McKeon used ultrasound and X-ray imaging to demonstrate the effectiveness of the PostureTek shirt in correcting bad posture and revealed just how dramatically poor posture affected mobility and injury potential.

-Below are a few slides from Dr. McKeon's presentation on the findings.
-He was able to show that bad posture limited subacromial space and having correct posture opened the space up, lessening the potential for shoulder impingement and rotator cuff injuries that are so common to golfers.
+Below are several slides from Dr. McKeon's presentation on the findings.
+He was able to demonstrate that bad posture limited subacromial space, while correct posture opened the space significantly — reducing the potential for shoulder impingement and rotator cuff injuries that are so common among golfers.

-If you're serious about protecting yourself from injury, developing the best golf swing possible and transferring the highest amount of energy from your torso, pick up a PostureTek shirt today!
+If you are serious about protecting yourself from golf swing injuries, developing the best possible golf swing, and maximizing energy transfer from your torso, pick up a PostureTek shirt today!

 To pick up your PostureTek shirt today, click here!